 Second, what sausage to use?
 Italian sausage is associated with sausages seasoned with paprika (ergo, they appear reddish) and are both hot and a bit sweet.
 While you can use any sausage that you like (canned Vienna sausage and hotdogs don’t really count), I suggest you choose a spicy kind.
 We buy ours from Monterey.
 Note though that different outlets have different standards for sausage-making.
 Sausages from Monterey at Cherry’s Supermarket in Antipolo are just terrible, for instance.
 We like the sausages from Monterey Marcos Highway in Cainta just outside Town & Country Executive Homes.
 I’ll leave it to you to source your sausage and the rest of the ingredients.

-Recipe: Creamed sausage, potato and cabbage soup a la zuppa Toscana
+And that’s it!
+Your creamed sausage, potato and cabbage soup a la zuppa Toscana is ready to serve.

 - about 200 g. of spicy sausage